tekdogan/real-time-face-detection/README.md

 ```

 Now we have to use the `detectMultiScale` [function](https://docs.opencv.org/2.4/modules/objdetect/doc/cascade_classification.html#cascadeclassifier-detectmultiscale) to detect face(s).
-Let's take a look of this function's parameters:
+Let's take a look at this function's parameters:
 * **image:** Matrix of the type CV_8U containing an image where objects are detected.
 Our type is `gray`.
 * **scaleFactor:** Parameter specifying how much the image size is reduced at each image scale.
 In this case, we use `1.2`.
 * **minNeighbors:** Parameter specifying how many neighbors each candidate rectangle should have to retain it.
 We will be using `5` neighbors.